~ Ajith Fernando

 The huge amount of funds raised by the Billy Graham Evangelistic Association came in because of Graham’s powerful ministry and personal credibility.
 But in the use of those funds, Graham submitted to the leadership of his Board.
 When I was a member of the Lausanne Committee for World Evangelisation in the 1980s, we were always short of funds.
 At our meetings, the question was often asked, “Why don’t we ask Graham for some funds.”
 Graham was Honorary Chairman of the Committee.
 Those close to him told us that he would love to give funds to Lausanne, but his Board would not allow him!
 The most famous Protestant at the time was not allowed to do what he wanted to do with money that came in because of him.
 That is accountability at work.

 It is significant that some of the greatest and most influential heroes of God’s people lived simple lives without the trappings of celebrity success.
-Indeed, there were some godly people in the Bible who were very wealthy, like David, Josiah and the other righteous kings.
-Some Old Testament heroes in so-called “secular work,” like Daniel and Nehemiah, must surely have been wealthy people.
+Indeed, there were some godly people in the Bible who were very wealthy and famous, like David, Josiah and the other righteous kings.
+Some Old Testament heroes in so-called “secular work,” like Daniel and Nehemiah, must surely have been wealthy, famous people.
 The Old Testament presents wealth as a blessing, and even today God uses wealthy people to perform important tasks for him.
 What we want to point out is that those who don’t have the earthly trappings that go with being a celebrity are not necessarily missing God’s best for them.

-The Old Testament prophets were, for the most part, people without much acclaim in society.
-They became heroes only after they died (Luke 11:47).
+Most biblical prophets were people without much acclaim in society.
+Jesus said that they became heroes only after they died (Luke 11:47).
 The famous prophet’s clothes which John the Baptist wore were chosen partly to identify with the poor.
 Jeremiah was asked by God to give up many of the earthly trappings of success.
+The prophets challenge me not to make popularity and fame a goal in my ministry.
+My goal should be to give the message the people need to hear from God, not what they want to hear from me.

 The ideal man, Jesus, did not have a place to lay his head (Matt.
 8:20).
 Of him Paul says, “though he was rich, yet for your sake he became poor” (2 Cor 8:9).
-If Jesus lived today, he would not have been considered successful by those who espouse a celebrity culture.
+If Jesus lived today, he would not have been considered successful by people enamoured by the celebrity culture.
 I once did a study of every time the New Testament asks us to follow the example of Christ.
-I found 29 passages, and 23 of those were calls to suffer, to be servants or to persevere in patience like Jesus.
+I found 29 passages; and 23 of those were calls to suffer, to be servants or to persevere in patience like Jesus.
 Of the other six, three were general calls to follow Christ; one was a call to be obedient like Jesus and two were calls to forgive like Jesus forgave.
 That is strong evidence for not associating Jesus’ lifestyle with earthly comforts and privileges!
 It is also a strong challenge to the popular idea that, because Jesus bore the curse for us, we do not need to suffer like him.
 No!
-We are asked to follow him in suffering.
+We are asked to follow his example of suffering.

-Paul says he gave up his legitimate material rights in order to be more effective in ministry (1 Cor.
-9).
+Next to Jesus, the most influential servant of God in history was Paul.
+He says he gave up his legitimate material rights in order to be more effective in ministry (1 Cor.
+9:1-19).
 He described himself as being “poor, yet making many rich” (2 Cor.
 6:10).
 Acts 20:18-35 presents him as an ordinary grassroots worker going from house to house battling for the lives of people, doing things which celebrities often consider a waste of time.
 At the end of his life he was in a prison in Rome, and when he went for his court case, even the Christians in Rome had shunned him (2 Tim.
 4:16).
-Around 62 AD if someone asked who the most significant person in Rome was, no one would have said, Paul.
+He looked like a huge failure.
+Around 62 A.D. if someone asked who the most significant person in Rome was, no one would have said, Paul.
 Most would have said Nero.
 But, as someone once said, “Today we call our dogs Nero and our sons Paul.”

 The most influential early church fathers did not subscribe to the world’s idea that wealth and fame must go with leadership.
 In a recent book, Give up the Purple, Julyan Lidstone shows how for the first three centuries the model lifestyle of Christian leaders was not one of privilege but one of servanthood.
 Purple was an extremely costly dye which was used by royalty.
 After Christianity became state religion in the fourth century, the status of Christian leaders changed and the symbol of status—purple—was taken on as the colour that the hierarchy of the church wore.
 The high earthly prestige of church leaders was not something found in the first centuries of Christianity.

 Even in the fourth century, some of the most influential Christian leaders refused to adopt an affluent lifestyle.
 The North African Augustine (354-430 AD) was consecrated Bishop of Hippo against his wishes and has been considered the most influential Christian theologian since Paul.
 One scholar speaks of his “ethic” as being “ascetic” John Chrysostom (347-407 AD) was consecrated as Bishop of Constantinople, also against his wishes.
-He was probably the greatest expository preacher of the early church.
+He has been called “the greatest expositor and preacher of the Greek church” and his Bible commentaries are still very popular.
 The Reformers rediscovered and adopted his expository style.
+He too adopted an ascetic lifestyle.
 When he became the Bishop, he sold most of the gold and silver in the church and used the proceeds to help feed the poor and refugees.

 Martin Luther, John Calvin and John Wesley—three of the most influential leaders of the last Millennium all lived very simple lives.
 Missionaries are among the great heroes of the nineteenth and twentieth century church: William Carey, David Livingstone, Adonirum Judson, Henry Martyn, Hudson Taylor, C. T. Studd, Amy Carmichael, Mother Theresa, Helen Roseveare and a host of other people.
 They all suffered severe discomfort and lived very simply.
 Their lifestyles would have been scorned by the celebrity culture.
 But today they are heroes of the church.

-These are some of the people whom God allowed to be the true “celebrities” of the church.
-Their influence was huge and lasting, but they refused the worldly trappings that go with being a celebrity today.
+These are some of the people whom God has allowed to be the true “celebrities” of the church.
+Their influence was huge and lasting, but they refused the worldly trappings that go with being a celebrity.

 Wrong Measures of Success

 Sadly, many young workers today measure their success in ministry by earthly criteria, like the vehicle they drive, the house they live in and the position they have in their church or organisation.
-Some get very angry when they are deprived of some of these perks while others are given those.
+A student told a seminary teacher friend of mine that God has not blessed him because he rides a motorcycle rather than a car.
+Some get very angry when they are deprived of earthly perks which others receive.

 Often people angrily leave an organisation or church because they are not given a promotion that they think they deserved.
 Many of them ruin their futures because of rash steps taken after the disappointment.
 All the teachings that Jesus gave about what our true treasure is are thrown out of window.
 We say that we believe in the inspiration of all scripture, but we refuse to believe statements of Jesus like Mark 9:35: “If anyone would be first, he must be last of all and servant of all.”
 It is natural to be upset when we are overlooked for a promotion.
 But biblical Christians address those human feelings with biblical values and assure themselves that God will look after them and give them the best life possible.